Distance From Vancouver:

 Skid Trail, and it was marked at first, but then we could not see any

-more marks and did not see the trail continuation.
+more markers and did not see the trail continuation.
 Bizarre thing is that

 on our way back we took Skid Trail and got back without a problem.